hdmf-dev/hdmf-docutils/README.rst

 Overview
 --------

-This project is a collection of CLIs, scripts and modules useful to generate the NWB documentation.
+This project is a collection of CLIs, scripts and modules useful to generate the HDMF documentation.

 Using hdmf-docutils to generate documentation for an extension: http://pynwb.readthedocs.io/en/latest/extensions.html#documenting-extensions